Breaking Open the Word

 • A funded year-end individual or team project

-• The Ignatian Way Certificate of Endorsement from the ISC
+• The Ignatian Way endorsement from the ISC

 IGNATIAN WAY PREACHERS

 The Ignatian Way Preachers program forms persons to break open the Word with imagination, justice, and spiritual depth.
-The process nurtures authentic, culturally relevant proclamation for today’s diverse communities.
+The process encourages authentic, culturally relevant proclamation for today’s diverse communities.

 Participants in The Ignatian Way Preachers will: